pulsation/ephedra-android/README.md

 # Food alerts

-A minimalistic Android application that notifies food alerts from [http://alimentation.gouv.fr](http://alimentation.gouv.fr)'s RSS feed, and can display them as a list.
+A minimalistic Android application that notifies food alerts from the [http://alimentation.gouv.fr](http://alimentation.gouv.fr) RSS feed, and can display them as a list.
 Available on the French [Google Play Store](https://play.google.com/store/apps/details?id=eu.pulsation.ephedra).

 ## How to build